champa720/material.io/_science/cc-achieve/chapter-3/lesson-3.1.md

 ---
-title: Cells: Basic Units of Life
+title: "Cells: Basic Units of Life"

 objectives:
 - Explain the principles of the cell theory